Babies and Pets – How to Introduce, Benefits & Safety Tips

 - If the back door to your home has a dog or cat flap, see if your baby fits in through that.
 There are plenty of instances of babies crawling out to freedom through these openings!

-- If your pet shows any hostility or aggressiveness towards the baby then you should immediately put a stop to such behavior.
+- If your pet shows any hostility or aggressiveness towards the baby then you should immediately put a stop to such behaviour.

 - If you are putting the baby in a swing for naps or playtime, be wary of your pets.
 They can get excited by moving objects and act out.